 Serving Suggestions

-I imagine you’re serving this big batch at a girl’s night or a pool day, so here are some snackable bits that you can serve with your yummy cocktail!
+I imagine you’re serving this big batch at a girl’s night or a pool day, so here are some snackable bites that you can serve with your fresh cocktail!

 More Summer of Spritz Recipes